aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 4: Set Mesh Geometry

-Assign the created mesh to the cube node.
+Assign the generated mesh to the cube node’s `Geometry` property.
+This links the visual representation (the mesh) with the logical node that will be transformed and exported.

 ```java
 cubeNode.setEntity(mesh);